Table of contents

 This is retrieved from Website settings -> Appearance -> Theme -> Interface text

-Use your own heading
+Use custom heading

 Appearance